mmitch/debian-live-mitch-zfs/README.md

 2. install the `live-build` package
 3. run `make build` _as root_
 4. `cp` or `dd` the resulting `live-image-amd64.hybrid.iso` to a USB flash drive or burn it to a DVD
    (Or, if you're me and have exactly my memory stick, run `make write`.
-Have a look at `write-stick`
+Have a look at `write-to-stick`
     to change USB devices targeted by `make write`.)

 To rebuild the image after any configuration change, run `make build` again.